koraixayo/RedChillies-IP/PLAY_Whitepaper.md

 **How is reward paid out?**

 All “Verified” markets are considered resolved and "correct” shares can be redeemed for value 1.
 Host is auto-paid 10% of 2.5% of all trades.

-Liquidity providers are paid 80% of 2.5% of all trades
+Liquidity providers are paid 80% of 2.5% of all trades.
 Winners can redeem for value of 1.
 Losers’ shares become worthless (0).

 GQR receives 5% and Oracle receives 5% of 2.5% of all trades.
 REDC Holders need to claim for GQR.